kap14275819/Game-Design/README.md

 #### Game concept
 The game concept is a simple space fighter which the player is able to use to roam around space to destroy enemy AI ships within the sector.
 Once the sector is cleared of all enemy AI, the player is then able to progress to the next one.
 This also gets progressively harder after each sector.
 #### Genre
-- The genre of this game is an Action Sci-Fi which also has arcade type gameplay.
-The arcade type gameplay gives the player
+The genre of this game is an Action Sci-Fi which also has arcade type gameplay.
+The arcade type gameplay allows the player to play multiple times if their ship has been destroyed and they know that they dont have to start all over again to work their way up.
 #### Target audience
+The target audience is focused for ages 11 and above

 ### Gameplay and mechanics
 #### Gameplay
 -